jphalimi/PythonForMIC/Doc/extending/newtypes.rst

 to register our attribute getters and setters.

-The last item in a :c:type:`PyGetSetDef` structure is the closure mentioned above.
+The last item in a :ctype:`PyGetSetDef` structure is the closure mentioned above.
 In this case, we aren't using the closure, so we just pass *NULL*.

 We also remove the member definitions for these attributes::